debezium/debezium-examples/auditlog/README.md

 There are two applications (based on Quarkus):

 * _vegetables-service_: a simple REST service for inserting and updating vegetable data into a Postgres database;
-as part of its processing, it will not only update is actual "business table" `vegetable`, but also insert some auditing metadata into a dedicated metadata table `transaction_context_data`: the user (as obtained from the passed JWT token), the client's date (as passed via the HTTP 1.1 `Date` header) and a use case identifier (as given in annotation on the REST API methods).
+as part of its processing, it will not only update its actual "business table" `vegetable`, but also insert some auditing metadata into a dedicated metadata table `transaction_context_data`: the user (as obtained from the passed JWT token), the client's date (as passed via the HTTP 1.1 `Date` header) and a use case identifier (as specified in an annotation on the REST API methods).
-* _log-enricher_: a Kafka Streams application which joins the CDC topic with the `vegetable` change events with the corresponding metadata from the `transaction_context_data` table;
+* _log-enricher_: a Kafka Streams application,
+which joins the CDC topic holding the `vegetable` change events (`dbserver1.inventory.vegetable`) with the corresponding metadata in the `dbserver1.inventory.transaction_context_data` topic sourced from the `transaction_context_data` table;
 this table is keyed by transaction id, allowing for joining the vegetable `KStream` with the metadata `KTable`.
-The enriched vegetable change events are written to another topic.
+The enriched vegetable change events are written to the `dbserver1.inventory.vegetable.enriched` topic.

 ## Building the Demo